libretro/docs/docs/guides/databases.md

 - __Method B:__ Edit a different dat, leaving the erroneous dat intact but moot.
 This is only advisable when the correction and the error have different [keys](#key-field-for-matching), or if the edited/corrected database has [precedence](https://github.com/libretro/libretro-database#precedence) over the erroneous database.
 If one of those conditions is _not_ met, then the attempted correction would fail: it would be over-ruled in the `.rdb` compile by the erroneous dat's information.
 If one of those conditions is met, you may do one of following:
   - Add a game data entry to an existing and appropriate ad hoc `.dat` in the repository.
   - Create a new ad hoc `.dat`.
-This is often acceptable even for a small number of games, because of the multi-faceted nature of the dat system.
-Some limitations may be enforced by admins, e.g. for the manageability of the build script that processes all dats or for other systematic reasons.
+This is often acceptable even for a small number of games because of the multi-faceted nature of the dat system.
+Some limitations may be enforced by admins, e.g. for the manageability of the build script or the repository.

 ### Large-Scale Additions